Last Updated on Aug 28, 2020

+In this article, I’m guiding you that Why is my finder not working?
+Let’s see here resolving the finder problem on mac like a Pro guide.
 It is very irritable when the major functions stop responding as Finer quit unexpectedly and create a different kind of troubles for us.
-Some of the users recently reported that finder is not working after updating to macOS Mojave, finder keeps crashing randomly, finder search not working and much more.
+Some of the users recently reported that the finder is not working after updating to Mac Big Sur, macOS Catalina, macOS Mojave, finder keeps crashing randomly, finder search not working, and much more.

 we are happy to help you, submit this Form, if your solution is not covered in this article.

 Luckily, there are very simple steps which can fix the finder not responding issue quickly and reliably.
 We have listed the workarounds as per your problems of the finder.
 So that you can sincerely follow the steps and don’t end up in a bad situation.

 Fix Apple Mac Finder Quit Unexpectedly, Finder repeatedly Crashing and Finder Search not working

 Finder is slow but working, Suddenly Stopped After Not Responding

 How do I fix the finder quit unexpectedly?
 Follow The storage requirement of Mac is at least 20% if you really want to enjoy it.
 Otherwise, you will have to face every day a new issue.
 So before making space on Mac, you must check out the storage.

 - Step #1: Click on the “Apple” logo.

 - Step #2: Now, click on “About This Mac”.

 - Step #3: There you will find “Storage”, which is indicated by different colors.